 Kerala's fourth international greenfield airport is rapidly coming up on the outskirts of Kannur (Cannanore) in Northern Kerala.
 The airport will feature a 75 000 m² integrated passenger terminal and a 3400 m runway .
-The first test flight landed in Feb '16 and the airport is expected to commence commercial operations in Q3/2017.
+The first test flight landed in Feb '16 and the airport is expected to commence commercial operations by the end of 2017.
 Emirates and Air India are among several airlines with plans to operate regular flights out of Kannur Int'l Airport (KIAL).
 The airport is being promoted on a private public partnership model, stakeholders include AAI, Govt of Kerala and Bharat Petroleum.
 The ICAO and IATA codes for the airport are VOKN and CNN respectively.

 |Mumbai - Chhatrapati Shivaji International|